SwapnanilMukherjee/VeriDoc/README.md

 8. **Chain Summary**: Shows cryptographic progression of all events
    - Each hash depends on entire history

-## ⚠️ Important Security Note

-**Known Vulnerability**: The `events/current_batch.log` file is currently stored in **plaintext**.
-An adversary with file system access could:

-1. Modify the log before server restart
-2. Corrupt the HSM's `latest_event_hash` on state restoration
-3. Insert fraudulent events that get batched and signed

-**This IS NOT detected by witness audit logs** because tampering occurs *before* witness publication.

-**Mitigation**: In production, the event log must be:
-- Stored within the HSM trust boundary
-- Or HSM-signed before writing to disk
-- Or use a hardware-protected write-ahead log

-This is acknowledged as a simulation limitation for academic demonstration.

 ## 🔑 Cryptographic Details